 In the preceding video I talk about changing the random number seed in the Weka Explorer and getting a different result.
-(This was also done in the previous course, Data Mining with Weka.)
-In case you are mystified, an explanation follows.
+Were you mystified?
+An explanation follows.

 Here’s the issue.
 Many data mining processes depend on some random process – like randomly splitting a dataset into training and test sets.
 This creates a conflict between getting repeatable results and realistic results.
 Realistically, the results should be slightly different each time, depending on the exact split.
 But in practice that would be a nightmare: you want to be able to repeat experiments and get the same results.